Multiple Sclerosis News for Primary Progressive MS

 The MS Society’s Official Word

-At the present time, there are no medications that have been approved by the U.S. Food and Drug Administration (FDA) for the treatment of PPMS.
-Because all of the approved diseasemodifying therapies work primarily by reducing inflammation in the central nervous system they do not work as well when the disease course is characterized by nerve degeneration rather than inflammation.
+Because all of the approved disease modifying therapies work primarily by reducing inflammation in the central nervous system they do not work as well where there is nerve degeneration; rather than inflammation.

 - Managing the symptoms